Docker Fundamentals: From Images to Production Containers

 docker stats myapp --no-stream

 Docker simplifies application deployment by providing consistent packaging across environments.
-The core concepts images, containers, volumes, and networking form the foundation for any containerized architecture.
+Images, containers, volumes, and networking form the foundation for any containerized architecture.

-If you want to go deeper into container orchestration, our Advanced Kubernetes guide covers custom controllers, operators, and production-grade cluster management.
-For packaging Kubernetes applications, Helm Charts provides a templating system that makes deploying complex applications manageable.
+If you want to go deeper into container orchestration, the Advanced Kubernetes guide covers custom controllers, operators, and production-grade cluster management.
+Helm Charts provides a templating system that makes deploying complex applications manageable.

 Category